Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Numerical Results

 We now investigate the BER performance vs.\ computational complexity trade-off for the proposed approximate interpolation methods with imperfect CSI.
 We use the complexity $C_\textnormal{BF}$ of the BF method in \fref{eq:bfcost} as our baseline, and we compare it to that of the proposed \zeroth and \first order interpolation methods in~\fref{eq:0ordercost} and \fref{eq:1ordercost}, respectively.
 We vary the number of base points $\bpset$ from $L$ to $D$ and simulate the minimum SNR required for the linear MMSE equalizer to achieve $10^{-3}$ BER.

 Figure~\ref{fig:tradeoff} shows the trade-off results for \zeroth and \first order interpolation.
 For a fixed fraction of the complexity of $C_\textnormal{BF}$, we observe that the \first order interpolation method always outperforms the \zeroth order interpolation method.
-Hence, \fref{fig:tradeoff} clearly reveals that the additional complexity required by linear interpolation is beneficial from a performance and complexity perspective.
-In addition, we see that the \first order interpolation method is able to approach the SNR performance of the BF method by 1\,dB with only $45\%$ of the complexity.
+Hence, \fref{fig:tradeoff} clearly reveals that the additional complexity required by linear interpolation is beneficial when jointly considering performance and complexity.
+In addition, we see that the \first order interpolation method approaches the SNR performance of the BF method by 1\,dB with only $45\%$ of the complexity.